-The main idea behind feedforward is to allow people to look at their performances positively and seek opportunities to establish their expertise.
-A few positive lines about our work, no doubt, has a trickle-down effect, but at a very minimal level.
+The main idea behind Feedforward is to allow people to look at their performances positively and seek opportunities to establish their expertise.
+A few positive lines about our work, no doubt, have a trickle-down effect, but at a very minimal level.
 It simply reinforces known concepts about us rather than showing our capabilities in a new light.
 Feedforward lets us improve our performance by building on our self-worth and talent.

 Enhances Growth Possibilities